okas832/CS374_GP/dp7/DP7 Report.md

 After then, we will fix 'Recognition problems' from high severity, because these problems directly hinder the overall quality of the website.

-If we fixed there two problems within time, we will add functionality suggested on 'lack of contents problems'
+If we fixed these two problems within time, we will add functionality suggested on 'lack of contents problems'